JannieI/canvas-workstation-V3/src/app/roadmap.md

     - kanban board – think of container with cards, each having user selected fields (assigned to, task descr, etc) and a filter => can create a block of tasks assigned to me ?
     - Storyboard – explain better and show example
     - Graph with different granularity ~ via checkpoints?
+    - consider standardizing items between Container and Graph-Title, ie Font Weight, Shadow, Margin, etc only on one and not the other
+    - consider a list of predefined styles for Graph-Titles similar to Containers

     Treeview:
     --------